heluio/frontend-task-a/swagger.md

 - Please feel free to add some creativity where you want to make a task more fun and approachable or entertaining.

+- We expect by delivering a task you will demonstrate good polished UI.

+- Animations would be a plus.

 - You are free to approach any part of the task and put as much effort into it as you please.

 - All the assumptions you will take along the task should be communicated along with the result.